AlienVault OTX

 Input Parameter | Required/Optional | Description | Example |

 Limit per Page | Optional | The maximum number of results to include per page.
 The maximum allowed value is 50.
-If not specified, the default limit is 5. | 10 |
+By default, the value is 5. | 10 |

 Page Number | Optional | The page of results that is desired.
 The maximum allowed value is 50. | 1 |

-Query | Optional | The query string to search results with. | Name |
+Query | Optional | The query string used to retrieve search results. | Name |

 Output